 Mentors.
-Your mentor will be knowledgeable about social work and is an important source of learning and support for you.
+Your mentor will be a Registered Social Worker who knowledgeable about social work and is an important source of learning and support for you.
 Along with your line manager (if they are a qualified social worker), they will appraise the development of your knowledge, skills and behaviours against the apprenticeship standards.
 They will provide you with opportunities (sometimes in Community of Practice groups and sometimes individually) to reflect on your practice, growth and development.
 Your mentor will support you in developing and applying professional knowledge and skills, including analysis and decision making, use of professional authority and ethical practice.

 Your mentor will not observe or advise you on specific actions in your daily work unless they are also your line manager.
-Your mentor will have tripartite meetings with you and your Enhanced Skills Coach (ESC) x 3 times per year.
+Your mentor will have tripartite meetings with you and your Skills Coach (SC) four times per academic year.

-Enhanced Skills Coach (ESC) You will be allocated a named Enhanced Skills Coach; you will meet with your ESC at least three times a year.
-Your ESC will be a crucial source of support during your degree and will help you get the most out of your studies, as they get to know you and how you learn.
+Skills Coach (SC) You will be allocated a named Skills Coach; you will meet with your SC at least three times a year.
+Your SC will be a crucial source of support during your degree and will help you get the most out of your studies, as they get to know you and how you learn.
 They will guide you through your programme and support your academic, personal and professional development.
 They will meet with you and your line manager and/or mentor three times each year to create a learning plan that clearly identifies and agrees the learning needs and opportunities available, review your progress and agree goals and actions for the next stage of the programme.